Find My

-Find My is an asset tracking service made by Apple that enables users to track the location of iOS, iPadOS, macOS, watchOS, visionOS devices, AirPods, AirTags, and a number of supported third-party accessories through a connected iCloud account.
+Find My is an asset tracking service made by Apple that enables users to track the location of iOS, iPadOS, macOS, watchOS, visionOS devices, AirPods, AirTags, and a number of supported third-party accessories with the Find My Network Accessory Program through a connected iCloud account.
 Users can also show their primary device's geographic location to others, and can view the location of others who choose to share their location.
 Find My was released alongside iOS 13 on September 19, 2019, merging the functions of the former Find My iPhone (known on Mac computers as Find My Mac) and Find My Friends into a single app.
-On watchOS, Find My is separated into three different applications: Find Devices, Find People and Find Items.
+On WatchOS, Find My is separated into three different applications: Find Devices, Find People and Find Items.

 After release on iOS, Find My was released on iPadOS 13.1 on September 24, 2019, and macOS 10.15 on October 7, 2019.

 Background

-The original "Find My iPhone" app was announced on June 10, 2009, and released in June 2010 alongside iPhone OS 3.
+The original "Find My iPhone" app was announced on June 10, 2009, and released in June 17, 2009 alongside iPhone OS 3.
 At the time, it required a paid subscription to Apple's MobileMe service.
 It was made free of charge with the iOS 4.2.1 update on November 22, 2010, but only for devices introduced in 2010.
 With the release of iCloud in October 2011, the service became free for all users.
 A Mac version called "Find My Mac" was added to OS X 10.7 Lion.

 "Find My Friends" was announced on October 4, 2011 and released on October 12, 2011, several hours before the release of iOS 5.
 In October 2015, Find My Friends was added to iCloud.com to view the location of friends from a web browser.
 "Find my friends" was not the first app that allowed users to see the location of their friends: in 2006 Navizon had already released the "Buddy Tracker" functionality within its mobile app, which was made available on iPhone in 2007.

-In iOS 9, both Find My iPhone and Find My Friends became built-in apps, and thus could not be removed from devices.
+In iOS 9, both Find My iPhone and Find My Friends became built-in apps, and this could not be removed from devices.
 With the release of iOS 13 and macOS 10.15 Catalina, the functionality of both Find My iPhone and Find My Friends was combined into a single application, simply titled Find My.

 Features

 People

 Find My with ultra-wideband being used to find a friend at a crowded concert venue in 2025.

-Find My allows users to share their device locations to contacts with an iOS, iPadOS, or macOS device for an hour, until the end of the day, or indefinitely.
+Find My allows users to share their device locations to contacts with an iOS, iPadOS, or MacOS device for an hour, until the end of the day, or indefinitely.
 Once shared, others are able to see the exact location of a person's device on a map and can receive directions to the person's location.
 Notifications can be set, alerting a user when someone leaves or arrives at a set location.